MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/OPENVIEW-Function--TestPage-.md

  The test page variable that you use to refer to the test page.

 ## Remarks
- If *TestPage* is already open, then a run\-time error occurs, and the outcome of the test function is FAILURE.
+ If *TestPage* is already open, then a run-time error occurs, and the outcome of the test function is FAILURE.

  If the page to which *TestPage* refers is a card page, then the data that is loaded on the page is from the first row in the dataset.